apcountryman/picolibrary/CONTRIBUTING.md

 ## Report a bug

 ## Request an enhancement to an existing feature
+To request an enhancement to an existing feature, please use the `enhancement-request` issue template to open an issue that details the desired enhancement.
+Please provide as much detail as possible, covering things such as:
+- The use case(s) for the enhancement
+- Description of current behavior, and how it will change
+- References to any relevant data sheets, application notes, or other documentation from the hardware manufacturer

 ## Design an enhancement to an existing feature